HicaroD/hypersomnia/README.md

 # Hypersomnia

-Hypersomnia is a simple TUI application for testing your REST APIs.
+"Hypersomnia" is a simple TUI application for testing your REST APIs.

 ## Keybindings